-It’s no mystery boys and girls are different.
-And while everything cannot be segregated into gender, as a mother of four boys, potty training boys has most definitely revealed some unique differences from my friends that have only potty trained girls—the most obvious being the quantity of pee that ends up on your floor when training boys.
-So today I wanted to give you my best tips for having success at potty training BOYS!
+It’s no mystery that boys and girls are different.
+And while everything cannot be segregated into gender, as a mother of four boys, potty training boys has revealed some unique differences from my friends who have only potty trained girls.
+The most obvious is the quantity of pee that ends up on your floor when training boys.
+So today, I wanted to give you my best tips for having success with potty training, BOYS!

-But before you begin reading this, check out my How to Determine if Your Child is Ready for Potty Training article to help you figure out if your child (and you) is ready to potty train.
+But before reading this, determine if your child is ready to potty train.
 Because at the end of the day, a boy can be ready to potty train before a girl and vice versa.
 In most cases, I believe potty training readiness comes down to the child.

-We also must discuss the two methods of potty training, which I say is either slow and steady or fast and furious (similar to the three-day method).
-Parents have to choose what works best for their schedule.
-But I am writing these tips based on the fast and furious method because my boys have had more success when we are not switching back and forth between diapers and underwear.
-However, these tips can be applied to a slower and gradual process as well.
+We also must discuss the two potty training methods, which are slow and steady or fast and furious (similar to the three-day method).
+Parents have to choose what works best for their schedules.
+But I am writing these tips based on the fast and furious method because my boys have had more success when not switching back and forth between diapers and underwear.
+However, you can also apply these tips to a slower and more gradual process.

 1. Choose A Character Theme

-If potty-training is serious and full of pressure, your odds at success will likely decrease.
-So one of the best ways to make potty-training successful is to make it themed around your son’s favorite character.
-Whether they like Mickey, Superman, or Paw Patrol, pick their favorite character and tell them it’s time to become like them.
+If potty training is serious and full of pressure, your odds of success will likely decrease.
+So one of the best ways to make potty training successful is to make it themed around your son’s favorite character.
+Whether they like Mickey, Toy Story, or Paw Patrol, pick their favorite character and tell them it’s time to become like them.
 “Chase loves to use the big-boy potty, and I know you want to be just like him.
-So we’re going to do what Chase does when he needs to go potty and become just like him.”
+So we’ll do what Chase does when he needs to go potty and become just like him.”

 2. Start with the Cutest Character Undies You Can Imagine and Kiss the Diapers Goodbye

-Go buy undies to match your theme.
-As they put the undies on, tell them they are becoming like Chase!
+Buy undies to match your theme.
+As they put the undies on, tell them they are becoming like their favorite character!
 And while you’re at it, let them get some stickers to decorate the outside of their potty.
 The more fun the bathroom is, the less pressure they feel.
-Then once you’ve purchased all the goodies, have them carry their diapers out to the trash.
+Then once you’ve purchased all the potty training must-haves, have them carry their diapers out to the trash.
 (P.S.
-Don’t really get rid of them in case you don’t have success, but let them think they are gone!)
+Don’t really get rid of them just in case you don’t succeed but let them think they are gone!)

 3. Be A Committed Companion

 If they are Batman, you can be Robin.
 If they are Chase, you are Skye.
-And as their companion, your job in those initial three days is to feed them liquids, ask continually about them needing to go and stay patient.
+And as their companion, your job in those three days is to feed them liquids and continually ask about their needing to go potty.
+And remember to stay patient.
 If they have an accident, keep them encouraged and built up.

 4. Potty Talk Can Be Your Friend

-5. Make Up A Potty Dance as Reward
+5. Make Up A Potty Dance as a Reward

 Every time they successfully make it to the toilet, create a special potty dance you do.
 And yes, this also gets to include potty words.
-In fact, the funnier you make it, the more they will want to to use their potty!
-Treats like Skittles can also be used as reward, but that can sometimes start a bad habit too, so you have to decide what works for you.
+The funnier you make it, the more they will want to use their potty!
+Treats like Skittles can also be used as a reward, but that can sometimes start a bad habit, too, so you have to decide what works for you.